certik/hermes2d/doc/src/tutorial.rst

 you need to choose one when creating a FE space.
 The ones which perform best in most computations (according to our experience) are simply called H1Shapeset, HcurlShapeset, HdivShapeset and L2Shapeset.
-Others can be found in the files src/shapeset* in the Hermes git repo.
+Others can be found in the files `src/shapeset* <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/src>`_ in the git repo.
 Any shapeset can be used for more than one space.

 We are now ready for an example.
-The following code snippets come from the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/02-space/main.cpp>`_ file in the tutorial example `02-space <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/02-space>`_.
+The following code snippets come from the `main.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/tutorial/02-space/main.cpp>`_ file.
 We assume that a mesh has already been loaded.
 First we create an instance of H1Shapeset and then an instance of H1Space, supplying the mesh and shapeset pointers:
 ::